Approximate Release Date: February 2, 1993

 Hit the Ice tries to give hockey the NBA Jam treatment before NBA Jam even existed.
 Taito took hockey’s traditional above-the-action view and put it on its side.
 This allows the fewer number of players on the ice to be more graphically detailed and emotive.
 The downside is it can be difficult to judge where the puck is on the Y-axis.
 It’s easy to lose it when it stops in the bottom of the screen where the walls of the rink block your view.
 I had a hard time aiming my shots, managing to hit the side of the goal just as much as the goalie.
-The reflections on the ice are rendered by the game as if they’re a separate sprite, so when a big mosh is going on in front of the goal there are a lot of graphical flickering and slowdown.
+The reflections on the ice are rendered by the game as if they’re a separate sprite, so when a big mosh is going on in front of the goal there is a lot of graphical flickering and slowdown.
 And, as expected, there is no NHL license (though the Blues are in the game!
 Kinda!
 In a way!)

-Another annoyance are the controls.
+Another annoyance is the controls.
 You have some, but not complete, control over all three characters at once.
 You directly control the goalie, one player, and the AI teammate’s shooting and passing.
 That’s a lot to keep straight in your head.
-I would have prefered to have the ability to switch between players for total control.
+I would have preferred to have the ability to switch between players for total control.
 The biggest problem happens when you’re chasing after the other team as they skate toward your goal.
 You have the chance to check them and knock the puck away, but doing so will drag your goalie out of position and leave the goal mostly undefended if you fail.
 And who knows if the AI teammate is doing anything useful.

 Overall, I don’t think the side perspective benefits hockey like it does basketball.
-I love the idea of breaking hockey down to a 3-on-3 fast action arcade game, but Hit the Ice goes about it in the wrong way at almost every level.
+I love the idea of breaking hockey down to a 3-on-3 fast action arcade game but Hit the Ice goes about it in the wrong way at almost every level.

 Tomorrow: Ever wanted to run your own airport?
 Aerobiz will let you realize your dream!